 To grow your empire, you’ll learn to manage provinces, gather armies, initiate diplomacy, and even dabble with espionage.

 There are over 200 kingdoms spanning Europe, North Africa, and Asian continents to play as across single-player, multiplayer PvP, and co-op.

 The original Rome: Total War is often credited with setting the standard and tone for the Total War series going forward.

 At the time, it was celebrated for introducing fully 3D graphics as well as including a lengthy campaign and robust modding tools for players to explore.

-With Total War: Rome Remastered, Creative Assembly sought to refine the game’s graphics and gameplay even further, resulting in one of the best 4X experiences of 2021.
+With Total War: Rome Remastered, Creative Assembly sought to refine the game’s graphics and gameplay even further.

 In it, players guide one of the most advanced civilizations through history, creating legions of warriors from 38 distinct playable factions.